-Critical incident declaration - extreme heat conditions
+Critical incident declaration - emergency department under severe pressure

 University Hospital Southampton has this afternoon declared a critical incident due to the ongoing extreme heat, which is placing significant pressure on our services.
 The high temperatures are affecting some of our systems and critical clinical services, including theatres and diagnostic imaging.